jensens/blog/blog/2023/mixed_python_pep420.md

 If it comes to production environment with wheels, there are no problems at all.

-If the packages are installed in **editable mode**, there are some problems.
+If the packages are installed in editable mode, there are some serious problems.

-You shall not mix old and new style editable packages of one namespace in one Python (virtual) environment.
+> **You shall not mix old and new style editable packages of one namespace** in one Python (virtual) environment.
 The new style package wont work.

 &#10060; Failing example:
 ```bash